Veolia seeks EU approval to vote at Suez AGM, sources say

-BRUSSELS/PARIS (Reuters) -French water company Veolia is seeking European Union approval to vote at takeover target Suez’s upcoming shareholder meeting on resolutions that could include deposing Suez board members, two sources close to the matter said.
+BRUSSELS/PARIS (Reuters) - French water company Veolia is seeking EU antitrust approval to vote at takeover target Suez’s upcoming shareholder meeting on resolutions that could include deposing Suez board members, two sources close to the matter said.

 Veolia also wants to be able to vote on any shareholder resolution to remove a foundation Suez has set up to ringfence its French water operations, forming an obstacle to a takeover, and to oppose Suez asset sales, one of the sources said.